stackimpact/stackimpact-go/README.md

 * Automatic bottleneck tracing for HTTP handlers and HTTP clients.
 * Error and panic monitoring.
 * Health monitoring including CPU, memory, garbage collection and other runtime metrics.
-* Alerts on hot spot anomalies.
+* Anomaly alerts on most important metrics.
 * Multiple account users for team collaboration.

 Learn more on the [features](https://stackimpact.com/features/) page (with screenshots).